Court of Justice of the European Union: Function

+The composition and functioning of the courts are regulated by the Rules of Procedure.

 History

-The CJEU was originally established in 1952 as a single court called the Court of Justice of the European Coal and Steel Communities (as of 1958 the Court of Justice of the European Communities (CJEC)).

-The General Court was created in 1988 (known as the Court of First Instance) and the Civil Service Tribunal was created in 2004.
+The CJEU was originally established in 1951 as a single court called the Court of Justice of the European Coal and Steel Communities.
+With the Euratom and the European Economic Community in 1957 its name changed to the Court of Justice of the European Communities (CJEC).
+In 1988 the Court requested the Commission to create a Court of First Instance and in 2004 it added the Civil Service Tribunal.
+The Civil Service Tribunal are for issues of public employment.

-With the entry into force of the Treaty of Lisbon in 2009, the court system obtained its current name (Court of Justice of the European Union), while the original court itself (the former CJEC) was renamed "Court of Justice".
+The Treaty of Lisbon in 2009 renamed the court system to the "Court of Justice of the European Union" and renamed the CJEC to the "Court of Justice".

 The working language of the Court of Justice of the European Union is French.

+Legal interpretation

+The Court of Justice of the European Union embraces the substantive equality interpretation of the European Union anti-discrimination law.